 What is Koru?

-Koru offers predictive hiring software designed to enhance recruitment processes by identifying key performance drivers specific to individual companies.
+Koru offers predictive hiring software designed to enhance recruitment processes by pinpointing key performance drivers specific to each organization.
 Their platform aims to increase the proportion of high performers hired by up to 30%, while simultaneously reducing bias and improving overall hiring efficiency.
-Koru's client base ranges from global financial institutions to emerging startups, all seeking to optimize talent acquisition outcomes through data-driven methodologies.
-The company emphasizes the cultivation of impactful skills such as grit, ownership, and curiosity, enabling organizations to recruit candidates who closely align with their core values and strategic objectives.
-This focus on data-informed talent selection positions Koru as a key player in the evolving HR technology landscape.
+Koru's client base spans global financial institutions to emerging startups, all seeking to optimize talent acquisition outcomes through data-driven methodologies.
+The company emphasizes the cultivation of impactful skills such as grit, ownership, and curiosity, enabling businesses to recruit candidates who align closely with their core values and strategic objectives.

 How much funding has Koru raised?